Iran pushes back against Trump's deadline to open the Strait of Hormuz

 "And if the White House contemplates repeating its foolish mistakes, it will quickly realize that the flow of energy and global trade can be disrupted with a single signal," Velayati wrote on X. America, he added, "has yet to learn the geography of power."

+A 37-day internet blackout occurred during Sudan's protests in 2019.
+Longer regional blackouts have been recorded in Tigray and Kashmir.

+But NetBlocks, which on Monday clocked the 38th day in Iran without internet, said Iran's is the longest outage on a national scale.

-Carrie Kahn and Daniel Estrin contributed to this report from Tel Aviv, Israel, Aya Batrawy from Dubai, United Arab Emirates, and Tina Kraja from Washington, D.C.
+Carrie Kahn and Daniel Estrin contributed to this report from Tel Aviv, Israel, Aya Batrawy from Dubai, United Arab Emirates, Durrie Bouscaren from Istanbul, and Tina Kraja and Alex Leff from Washington, D.C.

 Copyright 2026 NPR